 This isn't the last step in the process, however: Every state also has minimum and maximum benefit amounts.
 No matter how much you used to earn, you can't collect more than the maximum weekly amount.
 Some states also pay a bit more per week to applicants with dependents.

 Learn more on How Long Unemployment Benefits Last.

 Putting It All Together

 To find out roughly how much you will receive in benefits, you'll need to know what formula your state uses, as well as its minimum and maximum amounts and any dependent allowance it might offer.
-You can get this information from your state's unemployment insurance agency; most states make it available online.
-(For links to every state's unemployment insurance agency, see State Unemployment Agencies.)
-You'll also need to know your earnings for the period the state uses in its calculations.
+For information on how unemployment is calculated in your state, see Nolo's Collecting Unemployment Benefits page and select your state.
+(You can also get more information from your state's unemployment insurance agency, which can be located at State Unemployment Agencies.)

 Here are a couple of examples so you can see how it works:

 California replaces half of an applicant's income, uses the highest paid quarter of the base period, and offers a maximum benefit of $450.
 If you earned $15,000 in your highest paid quarter, you would divide that by 26 to come up with half of your weekly wages: $576.92.
 That amount is more than the maximum benefit, so you would be eligible to receive $450 each week in benefits.
 California doesn't provide any extra amount for dependents.

 Illinois replaces 47% of an applicant's income and uses the two highest paid quarters of the base period.
 If you earned a total of $20,000 in those two quarters, you would multiply that amount by .47, then divide it by 26 to come up with a weekly amount: $361.54.
 The current maximum benefit in Illinois is $418, so you would be entitled to collect the full $361.54.
 Illinois provides additional benefits to those who have a dependent spouse or child, so you would add these benefits to your weekly total if you were eligible.